Countly/countly-docs-site/docs/api/core/render/o-render.md

 ## Operational Considerations

 - Requires working server-side headless browser runtime.
+- Requires the render process to reach the configured Countly dashboard host from inside the API container.
+- If Puppeteer/Chrome or the internal dashboard route is unavailable, the route returns a generic screenshot creation error and the server logs contain the concrete browser error.
 - Rendering is synchronous for request lifecycle and can take longer for heavy pages.

 ## Limitations

 - Output is an image path reference; file storage retention depends on server operations.
+- The route is configuration-dependent and may fail on instances where server-side rendering is not installed or not allowed to access the dashboard URL.

 ## Related Endpoints